 Spring-loaded handle or not?

 Hog ring pliers have two types of handles; regular or spring-loaded.
-Although a tad more expensive, hog rings pliers with spring-loaded handles are easier to use.
+Although slightly more expensive, spring-loaded hog rings pliers are easier to use.
 They also cause less fatigue on your hand and wrist.

 The spring mechanism helps to retain the fasteners between the jaws without you pressing the handles.
 This feature is necessary for operating the pliers with one hand.
 It lets you set the hog ring between the jaws first so that you can use both hands to prepare where you want to stitch and then use one hand to crimp in the fastener.
 The feature is very useful in auto upholstery.